ROB GRAAFLAND

 Emergency and Recovery

 By the end of September 1933 Graafland's depressions worsened so much that he shot himself in the head.
-After treatment of his injury in a hospital in Apeldoorn he was admitted on 30 September to the Psychiatric Hospital Voorburg in Vught for observation.
-Graafland survived the crisis but lost his right eye.
+He survived the crisis but lost his right eye.
+After treatment of his injury in a hospital in Apeldoorn, Graafland was admitted on 30 September to the Psychiatric Hospital Voorburg in Vught for observation.
 The Graafland family moved from Maastricht to Vught.
 A short time later, to everyone's astonishment, he had made a full recovery; after an illness of fourteen years he could paint again.
-He actually recovered so fast that he published an article in the local paper on 18 December 1933 regarding expansion plans by Maastricht Council, and a follow-up on 4 January 1934.
-But he was no longer the man he used to be, as he wrote to the famous art critic Plasschaert on 7 September 1935.
+He actually recovered so fast that on 18 December, 1933 he published an article in the local newspaper regarding plans by the Maastricht Council for town expansion, and a follow-up article on 4 January, 1934.
+Yet, he was no longer the man he used to be, as he wrote to the famous art critic Plasschaert on 7 September, 1935.
 Outwardly, he was in good shape, but inwardly his illness had devastated him.
 And due to the loss of his right eye he had lost depth perception.
-As of now, Graafland focussed on painting portraits, and he was in great demand, but there were also many other subjects he was interested in, like brides, children, mother and child, nudes, dancing-girls and horse riders.
+As of now, Graafland focussed on painting portraits and he was in great demand, but there were also many other subjects he was interested in, like brides, children, mother and child, nudes, dancing-girls and horse riders.

 Graafland was now sixty years old.